drvinceknight/Nashpy/docs/contributing/discussion/darglint/index.rst

 Running darglint as part of the test suite
 ------------------------------------------

-If darglint is installed it will automatically run as part of the flake8 check check.
+If darglint is installed it will automatically run as part of the flake8 check.
 For Nashpy this is done as part of the pytest run which is all configured using tox.